 - a.
-All uses permitted in Limited Business Districts under items "b" through "1" inclusive in section III-B-1 above. - b.
-Drive-in retail establishments regularly serving food or dispensing merchandise from inside a building to persons standing outside or seated in their automobiles on the premises. - c.
-Restaurants or other eating places serving food only to persons seated at tables or counters, and regularly furnishing mechanical or live entertainment. - d.
+All uses permitted in Limited Business Districts under items "b" through "l" inclusive in Section III-B-1 above. - b.
+Drive-in retail establishments regularly serving food or dispensing merchandise from inside a building to persons standing outside or seated in their automobiles on the premises. - d.
 Indoor theatres, if a permit is granted therefor by the Board of Appeals. - e.
-Automobile filling stations for the dispensing and sale of fuels, lubricants, radiator fluids and accessories, and the performance of incidental services, includin tire changing, tube repairing, lubrication and washing if a permit therefor is granted by the Board of Selectmen. - f.
+Automobile filling stations for the dispensing and sale of fuels, lubricants, radiator fluids and accessories, and the performance of incidental services, including tire changing, tube repairing, lubrication and washing if a permit therefor is granted by the Board of Selectmen. - f.
 Hotels, motels, overnight cabins, trailer camps of parks, if a permit is granted therefor by the Board of Appeals.
 Said Board shall attach to each permit issued such conditions as it deems advisable for the disposal of sewage, refuse and other waste matter as are not inconsistent with any regulations of the Board of Health. - g.
 Garages for the sale or repair of new or used motor vehicles if a permit therefor is granted by the Board of Appeals. - h.
 Private clubhouses, meeting halls, and lodge rooms to be used by fraternal or other organizations, provided that a site plan is submitted under provisions of this bylaw. - i.
 Animal shelters, animal hospitals, boarding and training kennels and other activities related thereto which are operated by public or semi-public institutions of a philanthropic or charitable character, provided that a permit for such use be granted by the Board of Selectmen, subject to appropriate conditions and safeguards.